Black History Month Events – Williamsburg, Yorktown, Newport News and Hampton Roads – February 2025

 Events are across Hampton Roads including Williamsburg, James City County, Yorktown, Hampton, Newport News, Norfolk and Virginia Beach!

-Plan to attend the opening reception for the 2024 Black Artist Showcase at Jamestown Settlement, Saturday, February 3 from 6 to 8 pm.
-Enjoy a performance of original music by Akeylah Simone, singer, songwriter and recording artist from the Hampton Roads area.
-Meet some of the artists featured in this year’s showcase and view over 30 works of art while enjoying live music, heavy hor d’oeuvres and a cash bar.
+Plan to attend the opening reception for the 2025 Black Artist Showcase at Jamestown Settlement, Saturday, February 1 from 6 to 8 pm. meet some of the artists featured in the showcase and view exciting works of art while enjoying live music by the Hampton University Faculty Jazz Trio, light hors d’oeuvres and a cash bar.
+Hear from featured artists during the evening about their works and inspiration.
 More info and tickets here.

 Be sure to check out the immersive gallery exhibits, films and education programs at Jamestown Settlement and the American Revolution Museum at Yorktown on the cultural legacies of West Central Africans brought to Virginia in the 17th century.
 More info